juangzj/Learning-Python/POO-python-execise/instructions.md

 📝Exercise 06
 Create a User class with a private __password and method to check if the given password is correct

+## 📓Inheritance

+📝Exercie 07
+Create a Vehicle class with a method start().
+Create a Car class that inherits from it and adds a honk() method